mbsa-tud/tsad_platform/MANUAL.md

 <img src="media/final_auto_run_panel.png" alt="Auto Run panel" title="Auto Run panel" width=900/>

+### Running automated training and detection

 To use this function, proceed as follows:

+#### Prequisites

 1. Select the thresholds in the [Settings](#settings) of the platform
 2. (optional) If the dynamic threshold was selected, configure it in the [Settings](#settings).
 3. Configure/load models on the [Training](#training-and-optimization) panel (don't train them yet).

+#### Configure and start auto run (1)

-4. Select a dataset on the [Auto Run](#auto-run) panel by clicking the `Browse` (1) button.
+1. Select a dataset on the [Auto Run](#auto-run) panel by clicking the `Browse` button.
-5. Configure the data preparation (2).
+2. Configure the data preparation similar to Mode 1.
-6. Configure training options for deep-learning models (3).
-7. Click `Run Evaluation` (4) to start the process.
+3. Click `Run Evaluation` to start the process.
 You can observe more details about the current state in the MATLAB command window.

+#### Observe results (2)
-8. Once it's done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder (This folder includes subfolders for the results for each selected threshold).
-The average scores for each model for the first threshold are displayed in the table (5).
+Once the evaluation is done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder (This folder includes subfolders for the results for each selected threshold).
+The average scores for each model for the first threshold are displayed in the table (2).

 ---